247sathish/AndroidPreparation/README.md

 MVC (Model-View-Controller), MVP (Model-View-Presenter), and MVVM (Model-View-ViewModel) are all architectural patterns used in software development to separate the different concerns of an application and make it easier to develop, test, and maintain.

-1.MVC is the simplest of the three, with a clear separation between the Model (data), View (user interface), and Controller (logic to control the View and Model).
+1.`MVC `is the simplest of the three, with a clear separation between the Model (data), View (user interface), and Controller (logic to control the View and Model).

-2.MVP extends MVC by adding a separate layer called the Presenter, which handles the communication between the Model and View, making the View less dependent on the Model.
+2.`MVP` extends MVC by adding a separate layer called the Presenter, which handles the communication between the Model and View, making the View less dependent on the Model.

-3.MVVM goes further by using data-binding to automatically update the View when the Model changes, reducing the need for the Presenter to manually manage updates.
+3.`MVVM` goes further by using data-binding to automatically update the View when the Model changes, reducing the need for the Presenter to manually manage updates.
 This makes MVVM particularly useful for building dynamic and responsive user interfaces.

 In summary, the choice between MVC, MVP, or MVVM will depend on the specific requirements of your project, including the complexity of the user interface, the need for testing and maintainability, and the use of data-binding.

-MVC:It is a Model-View-Controller.
+`MVC:`It is a Model-View-Controller.
 The most commonly used architecture.
 These are the three components used in MVC.

 Model- It is business logic and Data State.
 Getting and manipulating the data, communicates with the controller, interacts with the database, sometimes update the views.